satyavh/Kingdom/README.md

 ```

 ## Properties
-By passing in properties when creating your Kingdom, those properties are immediately evaluated in the DOM.
+By passing in properties when creating your Castle, those properties are immediately evaluated in the DOM.

 ```
 template = new World.Castle